nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Pros: Less code, more flexibility.
   * Cons: `Bill` must be allowed to hold negative values, but `Guest`s cannot (more checks required).

-Taking into consideration that `double`s is already signed and charges on bills can be negative, we decided to proceed with Alternative 2.
+Taking into consideration that `double`s are already signed and charges on bills can be negative, we decided to proceed with Alternative 2.

 ### Add Command